MCAS Yuma Range SOP STAO 3710.6J

 Ground Tracking System

-- Requesting units conducting ground operations must submit a completed Concept of Operations (CONOPs), Scheme of Maneuver (SOM), and Special Instructions (SPINS).
-This information shall be submitted to the Range Safety Officer no later than sixty (60) days from the training date.
+Requesting units conducting ground operations must submit a completed Concept of Operations (CONOPs), Scheme of Maneuver (SOM), and Special Instructions (SPINS).
+This information shall be submitted to the Range Training Officer no later than sixty (60) days from the training date.
 Without this information submitted within the required time, the training shall be denied.
+Example CONOPS

 Requesting a Range Facility Management Support System (RFMSS "Rif-